 MB: That’s quite a bit I think.

 M: Yeah, we’ve done two US tours and some European tours, a bit here and a bit there.
 We’ve been all around this world.

-MB: Marduk is a band that, well, you’ve had a lot of controversies throughout your career; recently you got Serpent Sermon band in Belarus, right?
+MB: Marduk is a band that, well, you’ve had a lot of controversies throughout your career; recently Serpent Sermon was banned in Belarus, right?

 M: It was not the album, it was us being banned when we were touring.
 We weren’t allow to play there because of the government, it was even on national television when the cultural minister said that our music wasn’t art and could only be considered as destructive, which was very charming and inspiring to hear.
 For me it was a great inspiration, although it’s not that good that a show got cancelled, to get that admiration from the government of Belarus.